speedment/speedment-doc/pages/crud.md

     );
 ```

-Uncommitted data changes are discarded unless we commit our changes explicitly as shown in this example:
+Uncommitted data changes are discarded unless you commit your changes explicitly as shown in this example:

 ``` java
     long noLanguagesInTransaction = txHandler.createAndApply(